takenet/blip-docs/source/includes/en/extensions/desk.md

 This feature is useful to **enable humans reply some complex or unhandled messages as the bot**.
 For example, imagine that you want a chatbot that knows a lot about soccer teams but for some reason doesn't know exactly the tickets prices for some matchs.
 In this scenario you can use a human to help the bot answer only when users talks about ticket prices.

-*Note: The BLiP offers the [BLiP Desk](https://desk.blip.ai), a free and powerful desk application to enable humans to reply messages sent by a bot.*
+*Note: BLiP offers [BLiP Desk](https://desk.blip.ai), a free and powerful desk application to enable humans to reply messages sent by a bot.*

-Before using this extension check if you have already properly setted a custumer service tool (help desk application) on Portal and if you already have at least one available human agent to receive and reply messages.
+Before using this extension, check if you have already properly set a custumer service tool (help desk application) on the Portal and if you already have at least one available human agent to receive and reply to messages.

-###Fowarding received messages to a human agent
+### Forwarding received messages to a human agent

->Imagine a scenario where an user on Messenger channel ask by human help service.
-Therefore, while the ticket has not been closed any message received by the bot should be sended to a **human agent**.
+>Imagine a scenario where an user on Messenger channel asks for human help service.
+Therefore, while the ticket is still open, any message received by the bot should be sent to a **human agent**.

 At first, the bot receives a message and decides if must route the user to a human agent.
-Imagine for instance that the message **"Hello, I would like to talk to an attendant."** is enought to send the user to an agent.
+Imagine for instance that the message **"Hello, I would like to talk to an attendant."** is enough to send the user to an agent.

 ```
 {